 Damaged Teeth– If a tooth is irreparably damaged from trauma or extensive decay, they may need to be pulled.

-Malpositioned/Nonfunctioning Teeth– In order to avoid complications that may result in an anticipated or negative impact to your oral health, Dr. Winters may suggest removing teeth that are malaligned or that are essentially useless.
+Malpositioned/Nonfunctioning Teeth– In order to avoid complications that may result in an anticipated or negative impact to your oral health, Dr. Hodges may suggest removing teeth that are malaligned or that are essentially useless.
 An example of this would be teeth that have no opposing teeth to bite against.

 Restorative Therapies– Restorative therapies such as braces may require tooth extraction to make needed space for improved teeth alignment.